tobiaswuerth/pyscribe/README.md

    - Monitors output directory for untranscribed audio files
    - Processes files and saves transcription as `.wav.txt`

+in the end, by default (depending on config), all individual segments of `.wav` and `.txt` files will be combined into one `.wav` and `.txt` file respectively, and the individual segment files are deleted unless otherwise configured.

 ### b) Record or Transcribe individually

 For recording only: